philips-software/license-scanner/README.md

 the `LICENSE_DIR` environment variable.

 ## TO DO / Limitations
+- Verify checksum for downloaded artifact before scanning.
+- Store scan failures and expose them via API.
+- provide scanning time budget based on number of files.
 - List all individually scanned licenses instead of joining them with an "AND" operator.
+- Detect and return copyright statements.
-- Include SPDX license list version handling.
-(Request and response?)
+- Include SPDX version handling.
 - Include license name, text, and reference URL as dictionary for all non-SPDX references mentioned in the licenses list.
-- Detect and return copyright statements.
 - Store (any) provided declared license, so manual curation can take it into account.
+- Integrate with FOSSology scanner.
 - (Client and) API for curation of scan results and restarting failed scans.
 - The service stores licenses in a H2 database to avoid integration with an external database.
 For production this needs to be a more reliable and faster database.
 - An in-memory thread pool queues scans that does not persist upon a server restart.
 This should be replace by a persistent AMQP queue.
+- Add a security layer to the REST API.